cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~

 A group matches any sequence of key/value pairs that matches any of
-the choices given (again using Parse Expression Grammar semantics).
+the choices given (again using Parsing Expression Grammar semantics).

 ~~~ abnf
 grpchoice = *grpent